Living Somatics presents an online movement teacher training (LSMTT).

-The first segment focuses on the principles and theory of Living Somatic Education.
+The first segment focuses on the principles and theory of Living Somatics.
 The movement lessons of this segment are designed to release the somatic center, which frees up the movements of flexion, extension, side bending and rotation.
 You learn to develop a daily movement practice to deepen self-awareness and embodiment.
 You are also taught assessment of somatic body postures, how we respond to stress and its effects on posture and functional movement patterns.
 Segment 1 also covers learning strategies and principles to be able to teach the movement lessons.
 Lectures include use of language to encourage self-sensing and safe teaching practices.

 Between each segment there are assignments to complete, designed to deepen the learning that has taken place during the training segments.